Charlie-robin/Charlie-robin/README.md

 #### Who am I?

-I am a senior software development coach working for _nology.
+I am a Professional Development Expert (Software Engineering) working for Corndel

 #### What does that mean?

-I run courses that cover software development, cloud engineering and professional skills across a varied tech stack.
+I currently run courses that cover software development for apprentices.
+In previous roles, I have also run courses in cloud engineering and professional skills across a varied tech stack.

 #### How did you get into that?